- Let’s get rid of the office and work even better than before!

-Or to quote a former president of the USA, Thomas Jefferson in the Hamilton musical:1
+Or to quote former president of the USA Thomas Jefferson in the Hamilton musical:1

-So let’s not settle for working in an office like we always used to but let’s re-imagine work.
-Let’s see if we can achieve more personal and organizational happiness by giving people a better life at work and much more liberty.
+So let’s not settle for working in an office like we always used to, but let’s re-imagine work.
+Let’s see if we can achieve more personal and organizational happiness by giving people more life and liberty in their work.

 Time for part 2 of #NoOffice – the practical guide to remote work

-In the following chapters I’ll expand on the ideas of a modern workplace which I outlined in part 1.
+In the following chapters, I’ll expand on the ideas of a modern workplace that I outlined in part 1.

-It’s all practical and based on our experience of running Nozbe, an all-remote company, for the last 13 years, as well as examples of other remote-first companies much larger than ours.
+It’s all practical knowledge, it’s based on our experience of running Nozbe, an all-remote company, for the last 13 years, as well as examples of other remote-first companies much larger than ours.

-Let’s leave the office out and just focus on work.
+Let’s leave the office out of the equation and just focus on work.

-However, if we want to do that, we need to address the elephant in the room and openly address the issue of trust in workplace in the next chapter.
+To do this, however, we need to address the elephant in the room and openly tackle the issue of trust in the workplace.